celestiaorg/docs/docs/developers/blobstream-contracts.md

 commit to the data root.
 - [`computeSquareSizeFromRowProof`](https://github.com/celestiaorg/blobstream-contracts/blob/3a552d8f7bfbed1f3175933260e6e440915d2da4/src/lib/verifier/DAVerifier.sol#L204-L215):
-This function computes the Celestia block square size from a row/column root to data root binary merkle proof.
+This function computes the Celestia block square size from a row/column root to data root binary Merkle proof.
 It is the user's responsibility to verify that the proof is valid and was successfully committed to using the `verifyRowRootToDataRootTupleRoot()` method.